isabella232/journeys.en/help/using/alpha/segment-trigger.md

 The Segment Trigger activity allows you to make all individuals belonging to an Experience Platform segment enter a journey.
 Entrance into a journey can be executed either once, or on a regular basis.

 Let's say you have a Gold customer segment on Experience Platform.
-With the Segment Trigger activity, you can make all individuals belonging to the Gold customer segment enter a journey and make them flow into individualized journeys that will leverage all journey functionalities: conditions, times, events, actions.
+With the Segment Trigger activity, you can make all individuals belonging to the Gold customer segment enter a journey and make them flow into individualized journeys that will leverage all journey functionalities: conditions, timers, events, actions.

 >[!NOTE]
 >